The Heritage House built in 1912 is located approximately half a mile from the historic Greenbrier Resort in White Sulphur Springs, WV.

 January: The Shanghai Parade held New Year’s Day in Lewisburg, features wacky costumes and floats.

 April – The Chocolate Festival, a chocolate tasting extravaganza including demonstrations and classes held in April.

 May – Battles of Lewisburg Reenactment, a weekend of Civil War history.

 June – The Carnegie Hall in Lewisburg is home to the Rhythm, Blues and All That Jazz weekend.

-White Sulphur Springs:
+Events in White Sulphur Springs:

 May – On Memorial Day weekend is the Dandelion Festival.
 Explore the culture and heritage of White Sulphur Springs with this festival featuring dandelion wine tastings, arts and crafts, cultural exhibits and live entertainment.

 July – The Greenbrier Classic, a golf tournament on the PGA tour, attracts well known golfers to The Greenbrier in White Sulphur Springs.
 Also, the Classic Concert Series held at the WV State Fair Grounds provides additional entertainment.

 October – Freshwater Folk Festival held in White Sulphur Springs.
 The festival is hosted by the Friends of White Sulphur Springs Fish Hatchery.
 This is a family-friendly day of good music, food and local crafts.